Holy War (BYU–Utah): 1985–1989: Edwards versus Fassel

 The next year, BYU set a series record by scoring 70 against Utah.
 BYU jumped to a 49–0 lead before Utah scored its first touchdown just before halftime.
 Behind quarterback Ty Detmer, BYU scored eight touchdowns on its first eight possessions and amassed over 750 yards of total offense.
-Utah would score three touchdowns in the fourth quarter, leading to a 70–31 victory.
+Utah scored three touchdowns in the fourth quarter, leading to a final score of 70–31.
 The 101 points the two teams scored is still a series record.